 The display shows your current weight and display connectivity to a Bluetooth device status.
 There is a small button on the underside to choose between kilograms and pounds.

 It should be noted that both the Withings Smart Body Analyzer and Fitbit Aria scales also include body fat measurements – something that is not offered by the Polar scale.
-The accuracy of these body fat measurements should, however, be taken with a grain of salt as they can be inconsistent and innacurate at times.
+The accuracy of these body fat measurements should, however, be taken with a grain of salt as they can be inconsistent and inaccurate at times.
 If you are interested in tracking your body fat with more precision, we suggest reading our article on the Skulpt Aim.

 The scale comes with 3 AAA batteries already inside the unit, which is enough juice to keep it going for over a year.